nebnebben/CV/README.md

 ## Education

+2020-Present University of Warwick, Msc in Advanced Computer Science

-2017-2020	 University of York, BSc Computer Science
+2017-2020	 University of York, BSc Computer Science First Class with distinction, example modules:

-Year 1 and 2 exam results: First class
-Year 3: First class with Distinction, Average: 87%
+-	Multi-Agent Interaction and Game Theory: 92% (highest in year)
+-	Fundamentals of Machine Learning: 94% 	      (highest in year)
+-	Introduction to Neural Networks: 86% 		      (highest in year)

 September 2002 - July 2016	Alleyn’s School, London